sriaudel/codelab-gitops-argocd/README.md

   syncPolicy:
     automated: # automated sync by default retries failed attempts 5 times with following delays between attempts ( 5s, 10s, 20s, 40s, 80s ); retry controlled using `retry` field.
       prune: true # Specifies if resources should be pruned during auto-syncing ( false by default ).
-      selfHeal: false # Specifies if partial app sync should be executed when resources are changed only in target Kubernetes cluster and no git change detected ( false by default ).
+      selfHeal: true # Specifies if partial app sync should be executed when resources are changed only in target Kubernetes cluster and no git change detected ( false by default ).
     syncOptions:     # Sync options which modifies sync behavior
     - Validate=true # disables resource validation (equivalent to 'kubectl apply --validate=false') ( true by default ).
     - CreateNamespace=true # Namespace Auto-Creation ensures that namespace specified as the application destination exists in the destination cluster.